mtklr/udd/README.md

 Thanks to Chuck Cranor, the original author, for permission to share his code.

-* Only works in 32-bit mode, 64-bit crashes (TODO: fix).
+* 64-bit build works now, but is not extensively tested.